-So, what is the present sociolinguistic situation of the Basque language?6 The traditional starting point is that of discussing numbers of speakers.
+So, what is the present sociolinguistic situation of the Basque language?
+The traditional starting point is that of discussing numbers of speakers.
+Let's start from the obvious.
 How many people claim to be Basque speakers?
-Somewhere over 800,0007.
-When talking of minority languages, one needs to relate that to the total population of the area under discussion: just over three million8.
-Thus, Basque speakers represent something over a quarter of the population.
-We could rank this reply with that for other minorities in Europe: Welsh-speakers in Wales form a closely comparable though slightly numerically weaker group in both absolute and relative terms.
+Somewhere over 800,000.
+When talking of minority languages, one needs to relate that to the total population of the area under discussion: just over three million.
+Thus, Basque speakers represent just over a quarter of the population.
+We could rank this reply with that for other minorities in Europe: Welsh-speakers in Wales form a closely comparable though slightly weaker group in both absolute and relative terms.
 Gaelic speakers in Scotland form a roughly comparable group for the situation in the French Basque Country, though they obviously lack the moral, practical and financial support that comes from having a relatively stronger kindred group just over the international border.

 We need to refine the characterization of language claimant.
-We are not talking about use, but about competence: that difference is not particu-
+We are not talking about use, but about competence: that difference is not particularly important in the case of